Cornel West: 2024 presidential campaign

 On June 5, 2023, West announced he would run in the 2024 presidential election under the People's Party.
 West's decision to run with the People's Party sparked criticism due to the party's lack of ballot access, claims of leadership dysfunction, and sexual harassment allegations against the party founder Nick Brana.
 On June 14, West announced that he would instead seek the Green Party nomination, running a campaign centered around support for Medicare for All, public housing, action on climate change, and drastically cutting the U.S. military budget.

-On October 5, 2023, West announced that he was abandoning strive for the Green Party nomination, and would instead continue his presidential bid as an independent candidate.
+On October 5, 2023, West announced that he was no longer seeking the Green Party nomination, and would instead continue his presidential bid as an independent candidate.
 On February 1, 2024, West announced the establishment of the Justice For All Party (JFA), which he claimed would pursue a strategy of securing ballot access in specific areas (Florida, North Carolina, and Washington).
 In August 2024, Cornel West and his running mate Melina Abdullah were both disqualified and denied entry onto the 2024 Michigan presidential election ballot.
+A week later, a Michigan Court of Claims judge overturned the decision, finding that the state had "misapplied the law" in excluding West and Abdullah from the ballot.

 West's campaign received extensive support from Republican and Trump allies to stay on the ballot in swing states in hope that he would take votes from Kamala Harris.
 West expressed ambivalence about the support from Republicans.

 As of August 2024, West was polling below 1% nationally, his campaign was $17,000 in debt, and he was no longer actively campaigning.